Pennsylvania Scottish Rite

 Ill.
 Douglas R. Policastro, 33° Grand Secretary General

 Ill.
-Walter F. Wheeler, 33°, Grand Treasurer General
+G. Michael Morris, 33°, Grand Treasurer General

 Ill.
 Robert J. Bateman, 33°, RWPGM, Deputy for Pennsylvania

 Ill.
-Steven Gardner, 33°, Active Member for Pennsylvania
+Stephen Gardner, 33°, Active Member for Pennsylvania

 Ill.
 Thomas R. Labagh, 33°, Active Member for Pennsylvania